bevy-cheatbook/bevy-cheatbook/src/cheatsheet.md

 not yet be covered by this book), as well as general game development or computer graphics topics that are relevant to working with Bevy.

-The list is not exhaustive.
-I try my best to expand it to include anything that may be useful.
-If you notice any omissions / want something added, file an issue on [GitHub](https://github.com/bevy-cheatbook/bevy-cheatbook) or send me a message on [Discord](https://discord.gg/bevy) (`Ida Iyes#0981`).

-Bookmark this page in your browser, for a quick reference when working with Bevy!

-(some of the links may be broken, as they refer to planned or unpublished content.
-This book is WIP/incomplete; thank you for understanding! <3 )

 ---

 ## Bevy Programming Jargon